 When you create a layer from KML data, the settings defined within the KML file dictate how the layer appears in the map or scene.
 The name of the layer is derived from the name specified within the KML file, not the name of the actual file.
 You can rename the layer at any time.
 The symbology and visibility of the features are based on the settings defined in the KML file.

 KML layer structure

 The elements of a KML file are structured hierarchically, where each part of the hierarchy is called a node.
 You can see this structure in the Contents pane.
-Since the structure is dictated by the KML file itself, there are solid lines connecting all the parts of the hierarchy together.
+Since the structure is dictated by the KML file itself, there are solid lines connecting all the parts of the hierarchy.
 This indicates that the structure cannot be modified.
-You cannot reorder nodes within this structure, or drag nodes in or out.
+You cannot reorder nodes within this structure or drag nodes in or out.

 KML layer properties

-The properties of the KML layer can be accessed from the root node of the KML structure.
+You can access the properties of the KML layer from the root node of the KML structure.
 Right-click the root node and click Properties to open the Layer Properties dialog box.
 From here, you can modify the layer name, visibility range, metadata, and the source file.
 You can also manage the display cache of the layer, which can help improve performance when drawing KML in scenes.

 You can also control the appearance and labeling of the KML layer.
 When any node within the layer is selected in the Contents pane, the KML Layer contextual tab appears in the ribbon.
 Any change you make to the layer in the ribbon is applied to the entire layer, not just to the selected node.
 You can change the visibility range of the layer, change the transparency, and even mask portions of the layer.
 However, the KML layer itself cannot be used as a mask layer.